 All of the early-birds have not been forgotten as May sees four planets in the morning sky.

 The best time to observe any meteor shower is after midnight, usually a few hours before dawn, so on the morning of the 6th, look towards the east.
-There will be a waning gibbous Moon in the early hours of the morning which may interfere with observations, however the brighter meteors should still be visible especially if you are away from city lights.
+This year, New Moon occurs on the 5th and will not interfere with observations so the morning of the 6th should provide a good opportunity to see a number of meteors, especially if you are away from city lights.

 The Eta-Aquarids have a history of good performance.
 In 1975 there was an hourly rate of 95 and in 1980, an hourly rate of 110!